DIY nightstand in light oak

 If you do not have a table saw, you can still do this project with a circular saw.
 I picked up this cool measuring tool to help make the lines, and this saw attachment to keep the lines straight.
 It made the cuts so much easier.
 I finished with my table saw, but you don’t have to.

-Step 3: Pocket Holes
+Step #3: Create Pocket Holes

 If you are going for the raw wood look, you really need to use pocket holes.
-They allow you to attach the wood together from the inside, so the screws are hidden without using wood filler.
+They allow you to attach the wood from the inside, so the screws are hidden without using wood filler.

 Create the following pocket holes…